zonca/mbpol_openmm_plugin/README.md

 See the [`INSTALL.md`](https://github.com/paesanilab/mbpol_openmm_plugin/blob/master/INSTALL.md) file in the package.

-## Automated script
+## Automated script builder

 `OpenMM` uses a framework approach, users need to create a Python script for setting up and running simulations, the easiest way is to create a script with the online configuration tool <http://builder.openmm.org>, however the builder does not support `MBPol`.
-In order to simplify running `MBPol` for new `OpenMM` users we created a script that loads a configuration file, runs `OpenMM` and writes outputs to disk.
+In order to simplify running `MBPol` for new `OpenMM` users we created a tool, `mbpol_builder` that loads a configuration file and outputs a Python script ready to be run.

 The script covers these use-cases:

 * Cluster simulations: energy computation, geometry optimization and constant energy simulations
 * Bulk simulations: cubic box Periodic Mesh Ewald energy computation, constant energy, constant temperature and constant pressure simulations

-How to use the `run_mbpol` script:
+How to use `mbpol_builder`:

 * Create a new folder for the simulation
 * Copy a `pdb` format initial positions file in the folder, this plugin provides a sample `water14_cluster.pdb` and `water256_bulk.pdb` in the `python/` folder
-* Copy a sample configuration file in the folder, the plugin provides `mbpol_config.ini` and `mbpol_example_bulk.ini`
+* Copy a sample configuration file in the folder, the plugin provides `mbpol_config.ini`
-* Modify the configuration file parameters, see the comments
+* Customize the configuration file parameters, see the comments
+* run `mbpol_builder mbpol_config.ini generated_script_filename.py`
-* run `run_mbpol yourconfiguration.ini`
+* run `python generated_script_filename.py` to run the simulation

 ## Example simulation